 Recent data has revealed that drivers in Mississippi are more likely to use their cell phone when driving than any other US state.
 Due to the advancement in mobile technology and the common use of electronic devices, more people are finding it difficult to keep their cell phones out of reach when they are driving.
 More drivers are getting distracted at the wheel and increasing the potential risk of causing an accident.

-If you have been involved in an accident caused by a distracted driver, here is what you need to do next.
+If you’ve been involved in an accident caused by a distracted driver, here is what you need to do next.

-After you’ve been involved in any type of auto traffic accident, it’s recommended you collect some information about the collision and the other driver.
-This data-collection is important because it will be used later when speaking to your insurance company and if you want to claim compensation.
+After you’ve been involved in any type of traffic accident, it’s recommended you collect some information about the collision and the other driver.
+This data collection is important because it will be used later when speaking to your insurance company and if you want to claim compensation.
 It can be difficult to prove that someone was distracted at the time of an accident but the more evidence you collect, the easier your claim will be.

-- Take contact information from the driver: Don’t forget to take contact information from the other driver.
-Their phone number and insurance details are the key bits you need.
-If you’ve been involved in a chain reaction accident, take contact details from all drivers in the area.
+- Take contact information from the driver: Don’t forget to exchange contact information with the other driver.
+Their phone number and insurance details are the key details you need.
+If you’ve been involved in a chain reaction accident, take contact information from everyone involved.

 - Write your own account of the accident: As soon as possible, write down what happened.
 The longer you leave it, the more likely you will forget key information.
 If the driver who caused the accident was distracted at the wheel, you need to write down what they were doing.
 Were they using their cell phone?
 Were they eating or drinking?
-Were they doing their make up?
+Were they doing their makeup?
 These actions may not be illegal but they are a dangerous distraction.
 Don’t lie or fabricate any parts of your statement as this can harm your claim for compensation.

-- Get contact details from witnesses: If there are any witnesses who saw the driver acting negligently at the wheel, then ask the witnesses if you can take their contact information.
+- Get contact details from witnesses: If any witnesses saw the driver acting negligently at the wheel, then ask them if you can take their contact information.
 You may need to use their eyewitness account to support your claims.

-Cervical injuries can take time to surface and develop.
-There have been cases where drivers have suffered traumatic brain injuries and spinal cord injuries but the symptoms have taken months or even years to develop.
+For example, cervical injuries can take time to surface and develop.
+There have also been cases where drivers have suffered traumatic brain or spinal cord injuries but the symptoms have taken months or even years to develop.
 Getting checked out by a doctor will confirm there are no hidden problems.

-At Coxwell & Associates, PLLC, we’re an experienced team of attorneys.
+Coxwell & Associates is home to a team of dedicated and experienced attorneys.
 We’ve been helping people who have been negatively affected by distracted driving in Mississippi for over 35 years.
 Get in touch with our specialists today for a free case consultation.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.